-Brant has developed a Comprehensive Learning Curriculum (CLC) that encompasses all of the core components of the Kindergarten and Primary Curriculum Frameworks developed by the Ministry of Education.
+Brant Children's Centre has developed a Comprehensive Learning Curriculum (CLC) that encompasses all of the core components of the Kindergarten and Primary Curriculum Frameworks developed by the Ministry of Education.
 However, our CLC goes much further than Board expectations.
-Our aim is to expose children to as wide an array of experiences as possible.
+Our aim is to expose the children of Burlington to as wide an array of experiences as possible.

 To ensure each child is developing skills and having fun at our daycare in Burlington, we employ a Comprehensive Learning Curriculum that focuses on:

 Language and Literacy – with an emphasis on teaching children to read

 Mathematics – teaching basic math concepts in areas of numbers and numeration, measurement, patterning, geometry and shapes, and data management